Guyoguyes/Guyoguyes/README.md

 - :boom: Interested in mobile development, Recent fous on backend

-- :superhero_man: Android developer @ Fintech
+- :superhero_man: Android developer @ Fintech-Group @DIT

 - :eagle: On a never-ending quest to learn